 No loose threads, especially around the mesh which could allow your cat to escape

 Check the hinges and locks on the door(s) to ensure they work properly

 There aren’t any holes in the pad or the carrier itself

 Traveling is a wonderful experience for the whole family!
 However, if you have a cat, you may be hesitant to travel because you don’t want to put your kitty in a kennel or find a house sitter.
 Instead of foregoing traveling all together, why not bring your kitty along?

 A cat carrier will let you pack your furry friend up and bring them along with you!
-Not only can you use the cat carrier to travel, but it will also be very handy when you have to take your cat to the vet.
+Not only can you use the carrier to travel, but it will also be very handy when you have to take your cat to the vet.

-Many people will skip spending money on a cat carrier and opt for a box with some holes, or a basket.
+Many people will skip spending money on a carrier and opt for a box with some holes, or a basket.
 But neither of these options are going to be very safe or comfortable for your kitty to travel in.

 In our buying guide, we provide you with five reviews on cat carriers that we believe are worth looking at.
 There are a few hard sided carriers and a few soft sided, so you can decide which will work best for your needs.
-We also provide you with a list of important features you should look for when choosing the best cat carrier, just in case you want to keep looking!
+We also provide you with a list of important features you should look for when choosing a carrier, just in case you want to keep looking!

 Leave us a comment and tell us about your experiences with cat travel.
 We’d love to hear from you!